jito-foundation/jito-solana/docs/src/operations/guides/validator-failover.md

 ---

 A simple two machine instance failover method is described here, which allows you to:
-* Upgrade your validator software with virtually no down time, and
+* Upgrade your validator software with virtually no downtime, and
 * Failover to the secondary instance when your monitoring detects a problem with the primary instance without any safety issues that would otherwise be associated with running two instances of your validator.

 You will need:
 * Two non-delinquent validator nodes
 * Identities that are not associated with a staked vote account on both validators to use when not actively voting
-* Validator startup scripts both modified to use symbolic link as the identity
+* Validator startup scripts both modified to use a symbolic link as the identity
 * Validator startup scripts both modified to include staked identity as authorized voter

 ## Setup